yingkitw/anycli/README.md

 - **Interactive Chat Mode**: Engage in a conversation-like interface with the CLI
 - **Enhanced Command Editing**: Review and modify translated commands before execution with Esc to cancel
 - **Command History Navigation**: Use ↑/↓ arrow keys to navigate through previous commands
-- **Command Execution**: Run the commands directly from the interface
+- **Command Execution**: Run the commands directly from the interface with automatic JSON repair for AWS output
 - **Interactive Command Support**: Automatically handles interactive commands like SSO login
 - **Login Status Check**: Automatically checks if you're logged in before executing commands